STOchastic LAttice Simulation of hybrid inflation: Conclusions

 In Sec.~\ref{sec: PDF and PS}, we analysed the statistical properties of the curvature perturbation.
 Our results for the \acf{PDF} at $\delta\calN \gtrsim 1$ appeared to contradict previous research~\cite{Murata:2025onc}.
 This discrepancy arises because our results are averaged at each lattice point and thus coarse-grained at the lattice scale, while our previous computation corresponds to the minimal scale, i.e., the Hubble scale at the end of inflation.
 We expect that increasing the resolution will allow \ac{STOLAS} to reproduce the findings of~\cite{Murata:2025onc}, which leaves for future work.
 For the ``Cubic'' case, Ref.~\cite{Murata:2025onc} previously pointed out the existence of the upper bound in the \ac{PDF}.
 We observed the same upper bound also in \ac{STOLAS}, and it results in a bunch of regions with $\zeta$ around the corresponding maximum value.
 In such configurations, regions exceeding $\delta\calN > 1$ do not exist; therefore, \acf{PBH} are seldom formed.
 These structures may affect halo formation, making future $N$-body simulations an intriguing direction for research.
 It would also be interesting to investigate the scalar-induced gravitational wave (see, e.g., Refs.~\cite{Ananda:2006af,Baumann:2007zm,Saito:2008jc,Espinosa:2018eve,Kohri:2018awv,Domenech:2021ztg}) from such configurations of the curvature perturbation.

 The power spectrum was derived through a direct Fourier transform of the curvature perturbation.
 Our results are well fitted using the analytical formula derived in Ref.~\cite{Tada:2023pue} based on the stochastic-$\delta\calN$ algorithm.
 Except for deviations caused by slow-roll effects, the algorithm is consistent with the \ac{STOLAS} results.
+Specifically, the discrepancies arise from the slow-roll approximation adopted in Ref.~\cite{Tada:2023pue}, where the field velocities $\pi_i$ are neglected.
+Indeed, Ref.~\cite{Miyamoto:2025qqm} recently computed the power spectrum for the ``Quadratic'' $n=1$ model within the narrow-sense stochastic-$\delta\calN$ approach keeping $\pi_i$, and found results quantitatively consistent with ours, confirming that the deviations are attributable to this approximation.
 While the peak of the power spectrum is roughly proportional to $1/n$ in the ``Quadratic" case as known in the literature~\cite{Halpern:2014mca,Tada:2023fvd,Murata:2025onc}, we observed that the ``Cubic" case does not follow this relation because the amplitude of the power spectrum is mainly determined by the upper bound which does not depend on the waterfall number $n$.

 In Sec.~\ref{sec: defect}, we employed the Euler characteristic to investigate the topological properties of the waterfall fields and curvature perturbation.
 We found it consistent with the interpretation that topological defects emerge according to their respective symmetries at around the critical point, and then reconnect into finer and finer structures due to the stochastic noise, as can be seen directly in snapshots (Fig.~\ref{fig: snap}) as well.
 We leave a detailed study about the correlation length of the defects in the mild-waterfall models for future work.
 Despite the formation of the topological defects, it is suggested that only the case of $n=1$ leaves a non-trivial topological structure in the curvature perturbation.
 The $n=1$ model suffers from the domain wall problem, but it could be solved if the two potential minima are not completely degenerate (see, e.g., Ref.~\cite{Saikawa:2017hiv} for a recent review).
 Then, such a topological structure of the curvature perturbation may leave a unique signature in, e.g., the cosmological large-scale structure.